casseds2/CollegeCarpool/docs/blog/blog.md

  return objects as a string.
 This allows me to use the PolyUrlBuilder in the Nav Service.

 ## My Sixteenth Blog
+As I tested the navigation service, I realised some irregularities with the calls, i.e. it continued requesting directions from teh API after the service was stopped with stopSelf().
+After a long time of testing, I realised that the value event listener had continued to run even after service was stopped.
+Even though it may seems simple, I had not thought about it and it was severely damaging CPU usage.
+I quickly sorted the problem by removing the listener on Service Stop.
+I am now moving on to setting click listeners to the waypoints so user can manually remove them.
+Also set up a node in the Firebase to store active user journeys.
+By this I mean it stores the userID, an encoded polyline(their journey line if SAT_Nav enabled) and a list of their waypoints.
+All of this information is removed when the user is finished travelling or exits the nav screen.